syncfusion-content/ej2-pdfviewer-docs/ej2-javascript/pdfviewer/how-to/pagerenderstarted-pagerendercompleted-ts.md

 ---
 layout: post
-title: PageRenderStarted and PageRenderCompleted event in ##Platform_Name## PDF Viewer control | Syncfusion
+title: pageRenderStarted and PageRenderCompleted event in ##Platform_Name## PDF Viewer control | Syncfusion
-description: Learn here all about PageRenderStarted and PageRenderCompleted event in Syncfusion ##Platform_Name## PDF Viewer control of Syncfusion Essential JS 2 and more.
+description: Learn here all about pageRenderStarted and PageRenderCompleted event in Syncfusion ##Platform_Name## PDF Viewer control of Syncfusion Essential JS 2 and more.
 platform: ej2-javascript
 control: PDF Viewer
 publishingplatform: ##Platform_Name##